Quantum metrology with full and fast quantum control: Importance of quantum control for metrology with limited resources

 More precisely, we compare the most general parallel strategy \figref{fig:XY_schemes}(b) with simple sequential strategies \figref{fig:XY_schemes}(s1) and \figref{fig:XY_schemes}(sN), where one is only allowed to entangle probes and ancillae two by two rather then manipulate a global entangled state as required by (b).
-The two strategies (s1) and (sN) are actually the same, but correspond to two different ways to treat the total resources.
+The two strategies (s1) and (sN) are actually the same, but correspond to two different ways of treating the total resources.
 In (s1) the experimentalist only manipulates one qubit and one ancilla and does the experiment for a total duration $T$.
-This protocol has the same duration than (b) but uses $N$ times less ``calls of the master equation'', i.e one effectively applies the single-qubit evolution for a time that is $N$ times shorter as compared to (b).
+This protocol has the same duration as (b) but uses $N$ times less ``calls of the master equation'', i.e., one effectively applies the single-qubit evolution for a time that is $N$ times shorter as compared to (b).
 The scheme (sN) is equivalent to (s1) upon replacing $T$ with $N T$, such that it uses the same amount of time-particles as (b).
 Equivalently (sN) corresponds to running $N$ protocols (s1) simultaneously.
 In this respect it has the same number of qubits and the same time duration as (b).
 However, in contrast to (b), the scheme (sN) is granted with fast control on the one hand, but only requires two-qubit entanglement on the other.
 We demonstrate that, even with such restrictions, for any fixed $N$ both strategies (sN) and (s1) outperform any parallel schemes (b) given that the asymmetry in the X-Y noise is high enough.

-Our results show that the use of control and error correction techniques allow one to attain resolutions with a two-qubit probe-plus-ancillae setup that are better than ones reached when considering systems containing large-scale entanglement.
-We believe that our results may support current state-of-art quantum metrology experiments with NV-centres \cite{Unden2016}.
+Our results show that the use of control and error correction techniques allow one to attain resolutions with a two-qubit (probe-plus-ancillae) setup which outperform ones reached when considering systems containing large-scale entanglement.
+We believe that our results may support current state-of-art quantum metrology experiments with nitrogen-vacancy (NV) centres, in which the error correction protocols have already been implemented with great success \cite{Taminiau2014,Waldherr2014}.
 In particular, as the dominant noise is such systems has been argued to be nearly transversal \cite{Kessler:14,Arrad:14} and, hence, highly asymmetric \cite{Brask:15}, our work proves that such systems are indeed capable of attaining resolutions unreachable by the entanglement-based schemes employing comparable resources.